Anandhu-AKR/PIC_Microcontroller_Projects/PROJECTS/KEYPAD/README.md

 - Code assumes a specific keypad layout — verify with your hardware.

 ## 📄 License
-Shared for educational purposes only.
+This project is shared for educational purposes only.
 Unauthorized reproduction or distribution is prohibited.
-See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments
 Designed and tested on a PIC18F4550 development board with a standard 16x2 LCD module.